Actipro/WPF-Controls/Documentation/topics/docking/prism.md

 }
 ```

-If using Unity, or some other IoC/DI product, then the registration code above may differ slightly.
+If using Unity, or some other "Inversion of Control"/"Dependency Injection" product, then the registration code above may differ slightly.

 ## Define DockSite Region

-After registering the region adapter, instances of [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) can be setup as regions.
+After registering the region adapter, instances of [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) can be set up as regions.
 In Prism, a region is simply a placeholder which allows a developer to specify where views will be displayed in the application's user interface.
 Therefore, one or more objects (such as view-models or UIElements) can be added to the `DockSite` via Prism's view discovery or injection.
 These objects will then be presented as either document (default) or tool windows.

 The [Add a Region (external)](http://msdn.microsoft.com/en-us/library/ff921164(PandP.20).aspx) MSDN article describes how to define a control as a region.
 Effectively, the `RegionManager.RegionNameProperty` attached property must be set on the `DockSite` using a constant/known string name.